 Nummular eczema is a long-term (chronic) condition.
 Medical treatment and avoiding irritants can help reduce symptoms.

 A secondary infection of the skin may develop.

-Call your health care provider if you have symptoms of this condition.
+Contact your provider if you have symptoms of this condition.

-Also call for an appointment with your health care provider if:
+Also contact your provider if:

 There is no known way to prevent the disorder.
-Avoid any triggers that make your symptoms worse.